better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 ## Radicle Upstream
-An open-source desktop application (graphic [user][us] interface, GUI) built to interact with and enable access to the Radicle Network and, initially, the primary end-[user][us] experience.
+An open-source desktop application (graphic [user][us] interface, GUI) built to interact with and enable access to the Radicle network.
 However, in the future, it will be one of many potential clients that [user][us]s can use to access the Radicle network.

 ## remote